 As infrastructure goes, water towers are pretty picturesque.
 Some people turn them into houses once the city no longer needs them.
-The designers at Pop Chart Lab have created a visual ode to New York City’s water tower taxonomy.
-But why exactly do we need to store our water hundreds of feet above the city?
+The designers at Pop Chart Lab once created a visual ode to New York City’s water tower taxonomy.
+But why exactly does water need to be stored hundreds of feet above the city?

 Most water towers are pretty simple machines.
 Clean, treated water is pumped up into the tower, where it’s stored in a large tank that might hold a million or so gallons—enough water to run that particular city for a day.
 When the region needs water, water pumps utilize the pull of gravity to provide high water pressure.
 Because they work with gravity, they have to be taller than the buildings they’re providing water to in order to reach the highest floors.
 Each additional foot of height in a water tower increases water pressure by .43 pounds per square inch.